ZmnSCPxj/cldcb/README.md

 server.
 This means installing it in your `init` system somehow.

+The `cldcb-server` will create a server identifier, this is a 66-hex-digit string whose first digit will be `5`.

 Then, you need to set up the `cldcb-server` to allow 1 or more nodes to back up their data there, as well as where in the filesystem to store the data.
-This means providing the Lightning node ID(s) of the node(s) you want to keep backups for.
+You do this by providing a "client identifier" to the server.

-Then, you will need to install `cldcb-client` (which also installs `cldcb-plugin`) on the computer(s) with your Lightning node(s).
+To create a client identifier, install `cldcb-client` (which also installs `cldcb-plugin`) on the computer(s) with your Lightning node(s).
+Then run:

+    cldcb-client newclient $CLIENT_PRIVKEY_FILE

+(`$CLIENT_PRIVKEY_FILE` is any filename you want.)

+`cldcb-client` will save the identifier private key in the given file, then print out the client identifier.
+You can also open the `$CLIENT_PRIVKEY_FILE` (it is a text file) to see the client identifier, it is the hex string starting with `id =` and with the hex string always starting with the hex digit `c`.
+The `$CLIENT_PRIVKEY_FILE` will look like:

+    id = c3df949fa268776a789f321051211a9183fb9c2891b8dc2742cfc9107ec7f9d23f
+    pk = e49802ca07d9f3a579afefca067dd28f22c572de8756d8ef372c53873f82b25e

+The first is the client identifier you need to give to the backup server.
+The second is a private key and should not be given to anyone, not even the backup server.

+Then, on the backup server, run:

+    cldcb-server add $CLIENT_IDENTIFIER

+This tells the server about a new client that will save backups on the server.

+Afterwards, you are ready to install the plugin into your C-Lightning.
 While your C-Lightning node is running, run:

-    cldcb-client install --lightning-dir=$LIGHTNINGDIR
+    cldcb-client installplugin --lightning-dir=$LIGHTNINGDIR \
+                               --client-privkey=$CLIENT_PRIVKEY_FILE

 Follow the prompts and tell `cldcb-client` how to access the `cldcb-server`.